steos/magot/README.md

 ## Use?

-Do whatever the fuck you want to under the terms of the [WTFPL][1].
+[Do whatever the fuck you want to][1].
 But don't come whining to me if it breaks (and it will).
 Good luck.

 [1]: http://www.wtfpl.net/